robinrojh/tp/docs/UserGuide.md

 ![editProc](images/editProcCommand_Before.png)

-After Command: After editting the Procedure, you have to type listProc for the change to be reflected.
+After Command: After editing the Procedure, you have to type listProc for the change to be reflected.
 This will be resolved in v1.4.

 ![editProc](images/editProcCommand_After.png)

 ### View All Clients: `list`

 Lists out all the Clients saved in your database.
-This feature will be used to display all the Clients added onto the application.
+This feature will be used to display all the Clients added to the application.
 No secondary information is required.
-You can use this feature after using `find` command to see all clients.
+After using the `find` command, you can use this feature to see all clients.

 **Format:** `list`
 - `list` refers to the command to list all clients saved in your database.